juliorodrigues97/perfume-distribution-analytics/README.md

 **Example insights — Foster Luxury**
 - **Foster Luxury generated $122.9K in positive YoY revenue variation.**
 The brand sold 1,305 units vs. 345 LY, while average price increased from $70.42 to $112.76, indicating that both higher volume and higher pricing contributed to the revenue increase.
+Its active customer base also increased, from 132 last year to 151, further supporting the brand's revenue growth.

 - **Growth was spread across several sales representatives, with Patty Perez as the largest contributor.**
 Patty Perez contributed $25.0K, followed by Noah Rhodes ($24.1K) and Daniel Wagner ($17.0K).
 The hierarchy can then be expanded to identify the customers behind each representative's contribution—for example, Smith Scents Holding accounted for $15.2K of Patty Perez's contribution.